Shigeko Kubota: Feminism

 Whether Kubota's work can be described as feminist has been a topic of interest in the scholarship and presentation of her work.
 Kelly O'Dell writes that Kubota's references to Marcel Duchamp, Jackson Pollock, and Yves Klein, are used by feminist critics to describe Kubota's work as problematizing the interest of the Western canon in masculine rendering, to reclaim art for women.
 However, Kubota does not characterize her works as feminist.
 In an interview with the Brooklyn Rail, she said, "People can put me in the Feminist category all they want, but I didn't think I can make any real contribution other than my work as an artist."
 But artists who are largely considered feminist may not personally identify as such for a variety of reasons.
 Judith Butler argues that the label of feminism works against the integration of a larger spectrum of ideas relating to gender and identity into the discourses about art by encapsulating feminist arguments as a separate strain of history or art history.
+Despite Kubota's reluctance to declare a feminist stance, she was frequently identified as a feminist by her close friends and colleges, such as Mary Lucier, who stated that Kubota was "a radical feminist, unhappy about her status as a woman artist in Japan and easily angered by the slightest perceived injustice".
+She did not explicitly include feminist themes in her artwork, but rather allowed her own views on gender issues, femininity, the male gaze, and the intersection of the body with technology and nature, to influence her artwork.